momentohq/public-dev-docs/docs/cache/develop/api-reference/auth.md

 <img src="/img/momento-auth-tokens.png" width="60%"/>

-## GenerateAuthToken API
+## GenerateApiKey API

-Generates a new Momento auth token with the specified permissions and expiry.
+Generates a new Momento API key with the specified permissions and expiry.

 | Name            | Type                      | Description                                                                                                                                                                             |
 | --------------- |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|